DDB: Diffusion Driven Balancing to Address Spurious Correlations: Experiments

 Figure \ref{fig:texinvers} shows the impact of the textual inversion dataset size.
 As demonstrated, the optimal number of samples leads to the specified token better representing the causal parts, resulting in higher-quality images.

-We selected minority group samples for the textual inversion dataset to mitigate the misperformance of the masking model.
-If the mask captures the spurious parts of the image, the Stable Diffusion model will also recreate these undesired features.
+We selected minority group samples for the textual inversion dataset to ensure that the learnable token does not reconstruct the spurious feature $s_{\text{maj}}$, thereby preventing error propagation when other components fail.
 For instance, in the CelebA dataset, where the mask is intended to isolate the hair, if the mask encompasses both the face and the hair, Stable Diffusion will regenerate the face in accordance with the learned representation of the minority group samples, provided the token has been trained to capture such features.
 As shown in Figure \ref{fig:nonblondfemale}, the mask includes the face region as well.
 However, the learned token generates a non-blond woman, as the text embedding model was trained on a dataset of non-blond women.